 How Much Does a Pediatric Sleep Visit Cost?
 Is It Covered By Insurance?

 Are you looking for a pediatric sleep doctor who covers most of the insurances?
 At Koala® Center For Sleep & TMJ Disorders, we accept most medical insurances such as Blue Cross, Blue Shield, United Healthcare, Aetna, Cigna, Humana, and Medicare.
 For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Would my child benefit from a visit with a pediatric sleep doctor?

 Should my child have a sleep study done?